-The provenance of our Porsche 962, chassis number DR1 is exceptional.
+The provenance of the ultimate Porsche 962, chassis number DR1 is exceptional.
 It is the last IMSA Championship winning Porsche 962.
 As such, it is truly a noteworthy example of the Porsche marque and worthy in any important collection of Porsches or sports racing cars.
 Even today it would be a fearsome competitor in historic sports prototype racing.
+It is for sale Please inquire.

 962 DR1 Competition History: